 Come on, take me to the Mardi Gras

-This was the time of Lent when people would fast before Easter, turning their thoughts to the forty days and forty nights Jesus Christ spent in the wilderness.
-Which is also where the term quarantine comes from.
-Today mortals try to forego something for Lent, like chocolate, wine or coffee.
-Which is a great reason to go crazy again when Lent is over and the Easter Bunny comes to call.
+Today people still try to give something up for Lent, like chocolate, sweets or coffee.
+Which is a good reason to go crazy again when Lent is over and the Easter Bunny comes to call.
 You will find some great Springtime and Easter songs in our Music Libraries, including our very own Eat Chocolate song.

-From the opening clip above, we can hear a lot of improvisation going on; this is the nature of Dixieland Jazz.
+From the opening clip above, we can hear a lot of improvisation taking place; this is the nature of Dixieland Jazz.
 Once you can play the standard phrases from our tabs, it’s time to start loosening up to the groove and swinging the notes around.
 Have yourself a musical adventure!

 In the meantime, grab some friends and make like a New Orleans Jazz Band.
 You could even try marching together in your own Carnival parade.
 Our practise track is at the foot of the page.

 - Improvisation and jazz